archangel4031/archangel4031/README.md

 # 👋 Hi, I’m Malik Sahab aka @archangel4031

-### A little bit about me
+## A little bit about Me 😊

-- 👀 I’m interested in Game Development
+- I’m interested in Game Development 🎮, Artificial Intelligence 🤖 and Blockchain 🪙
-- 🌱 I’m currently learning UE4/UE5 Gameplay Ability System
-- 🌱 I’m also learning Artificial Intelligence and Deep Learning TEchnology
-- 🌱 I’m also learning Blockchain Technology
 - Trying to CODE a better world 😝
 - C++ is the scariest PYTHON I've encountered till date 🐍

+## Experience / Working Area
+- 🌱 I’m working on UE4/UE5 Gameplay Ability System
+- 🌱 I’m working on Artificial Intelligence and Deep Learning
+- 🌱 I’m working on Blockchain Technology
+- 🌱 I’m working on Next.JS with Tailwind CSS

 ## Contribution Graph